API Reference¶

 - property run_in_executor¶

-whether run in executor.
+Whether run in executor.

 - property executor¶

-the executor.
+The executor.

 - property loop¶

-the event loop.
+The event loop.

 - async acquire(timeout=None, poll_interval=None, *, blocking=None, cancel_check=None)[source]¶